 We recommend using www.kayak.com to see what is out there in terms of flights.
 G Adventures also has a wonderful air department, which can be reached at 1-800-708-7761.

 You may also want to take a look at the prices at www.flyforgood.com or call 1-877-359-4466 to speak to a person.
 They get humanitarian rates from airlines and GEEO is registered with Fly for Good as a non-profit.
 If you purchase a humanitarian rate flight, you will need a supporting document from GEEO.
 Please request this from us after you purchase the tickets.
-Note that humanitarian rates are not available for all flights to GEEO destinations, and are sometimes higher than tickets found on on kayak, travelocity, orbitz, etc. Often the layovers are long and sometimes impossible to navigate.
+Note that humanitarian rates are not available for all flights to GEEO destinations and are sometimes higher than tickets found on Kayak, Travelocity, Orbitz, Expedia etc. Often the layovers are long and sometimes impossible to navigate.
 Look very carefully at the offer before purchasing your ticket.

 When should I purchase my flights?

-This program is confirmed to run.
-Please feel free to purchase your flights whenever you wish.
+This program is now confirmed to run.
+Feel free to purchase your flights whenever you like.

 Where can I purchase travel insurance?